• Federal Court

 Equity

-Usually the trustee will only take action to sell the home if there is equity in the home.
+Usually the trustee will only take action to sell the home if there is equity in the home as this means there will be money available to the trustee after the sale of the home to help pay your debts.

 If there is no equity in the home, the trustee may not sell the home.
-However, the trustee will usually lodge a caveat to prevent you or the non-bankrupt co-owner from attempting to sell or mortgage the home.
+However, the trustee will usually lodge a caveat on the property to prevent you or the non-bankrupt co-owner from attempting to sell or re-finance the home.

 Even if there is no equity in the home at the time you are declared bankrupt, equity in the home may be created if the home increases in value or subsequent mortgage repayments are made during your bankruptcy period (usually 3 years).
 If this happens, the trustee may reconsider whether it should sell the home.